somedatapacket/docs.humio.com/content/parsers/errors.md

 ---

-When a parser fails to parse incoming input Humio automatically adds the following fields to the event and stores:
+When a parser fails to parse incoming input Humio automatically adds the following fields to the event:

  * `@error=true`
  * `@event_parsed=false`
  * `@error_msg`: contains the error message

-You can search for these fields to determine the what happened and update the parser's script accordingly.
+You can search for these fields to determine what happened and update the parser accordingly.
 When you find an error it can be a good idea to add the `@rawstring` of any events that fail to parse as a test case for your parser.

 ## Finding errors in your repository's parsers